boshd/trnd/README.md

 ### Connect to server

 Since Parse was open-sourced and officialy depricated, you'll need to setup a server using services like AWS, Heroku, etc.
-Choose the service of your choosing and replace all the information in the ParseServer.swift file and you should be set.
+Choose the service of your liking and add the information to the ParseServer.swift file and you should be set.

 ### Run
 - Open the trnd.xcworkspace in Xcode.